-The Best Lingerie to Wear With Every Summer Outfit
+The Best Lingerie to Wear With These 10 Popular Summer Outfits

 The Low-Back Jumpsuit

 The backless look is one of our favorites for summer, but that doesn't make it any easier to find the right bra for it.
 If you don't want to go the stick-on (or braless) route, this convertible style is one good option, with a plunging back and a band that loops around your waist.
-And since the jumpsuit isn't super tight on the bottom, go for a comfier lace style you can wear all day.
+And because the jumpsuit isn't super-tight on the bottom, you can opt for a comfier lace style you can wear all day.

 Photo: